solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/ArbitrumTimelock.md

     }
     ```

--   `build()`: Sets the necessary actions for the proposal.
+-   `build()`: Add actions to the proposal contract.
+[See build function](../overview/architecture/proposal-functions.md#build-function).
 In this example, `ARBITRUM_L1_WETH_GATEWAY_PROXY` is upgraded to the new implementation.
 The actions should be written in solidity code and in the order they should be executed.
 Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function.
-The `caller` address is passed into `buildModifier`; it will call the actions in `build`.
+The The `caller` address is passed into `buildModifier`; it will call the actions in `build`.
 The caller is the Arbitrum timelock in this example. `buildModifier` is a necessary modifier for the `build` function and will not work without it.

     ```solidity
     function build() public override buildModifier(address(timelock)) {